About Mayo Bartlett, Esq.

 Mayo is a convener of We Are Westchester, and New Bridges, which are coalitions of not-for-profit organizations that focuses on social justice.

 Mr.Bartlett is a former Director of the Legal Aid Society of Westchester County, has served as a Trustee of the Music Conservatory of Westchester, is a past Director of CLUSTER (Congregations Linked in Urban Strategy to Effect Renewal), a Director of the New York Civil Liberties Union, a Director of Hudson Link, a member of the Elizabeth Haub Law School Board of visitors, and a Director of the Urban League of Westchester County New York.
 Mayo is also is a member of the African American Men of Westchester.

 Mayo serves as Co-chair of the Westchester County Police Reform and Reimagining Task Force.
 He also facilitated the Police Reform effort in Irvington New York, and assisted the City of Peekskill in their Police Reform Effort.
 He is a consultant for the Westchester County Human Rights Commission addressing active hate and discrimination, and he is Chair of the Defense Counsel Committee for District Attorney Mimi Rocah's Transition team.

 Mr. Bartlett is the author of A Day at the Museum, and he frequently spends time working to strengthen communities.

 Mayo has frequently appeared on a legal panel featured on Richard French Live, which is available on WRNN.
-The show taped live every Wednesday from 6:00 PM to 7:00 PM and airs throughout New York, Connecticut, and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco, and Los Angeles.
+The show taped live every Wednesday from 6:00 PM to 7:00 PM and aired throughout New York, Connecticut, and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco, Los Angeles and Hawaii.